top of page

 TO INFORM PLANNING AND DEVELOPMENT

-Local governments, preservation organisations, and planners often use heritage surveys to inform land-use planning and development decisions.
-By identifying and documenting significant heritage resources, they can make informed choices about how to accommodate new development while preserving the past.
-Typically these are Heritage Statements or Statements of Significance.
+Historic building surveys are frequently used by local governments, preservation organisations, and planners to inform land-use planning and development decisions.
+These surveys identify and document significant heritage resources, allowing for informed decisions about new developments while preserving the past.
+These are typically Heritage Statements.

 Blue gradient background - dark to light